Kully/VLAHB/README.md

 **H**exadecimal <br>
 **B**inary <br>

+# What?
+- processor design from the ground up

-# Why VLAHB?
+# Why?

-1. An opportunity to learn how to write algorithms and learn about how hardware works
+1. An opportunity to learn and write algorithms in a primative programming language
 2. Build cool assembly programs
 3. The love and curiosity of learning